 You do get lateral meniscus tears as well.
 So when you have a meniscus tear, you will feel pain, usually located to the joint line along that side.
 Not all of them require surgery.
 And so if you’ve injured this acutely, and have medial sided pain, some swelling, it will slow you down in whatever your athletic endeavors are.

 Recommend that you treat it initially with some anti-inflammatory medications, ice, rest.
 Seek the services of a physiotherapist because sometimes that can settle your symptoms down.
+Often seeing a local family physician or a physiotherapist in conjunction with a registered dietitian and athletic therapist is a great option to take control of this condition.
+Smart Food Now and exercise is also optominal for overall health.

 And there are lots of people who have meniscus tears that don’t have symptoms.
 So they can resolve.
 But you can continue to irritate them with your activities.